vicwomg/jamtrip/README.md

 ### Client mode

 To connect to a JackTrip server, enter the "Connection code" you get from the person hosting the server and press "Connect".
+You may get a quick popup about enabling your microphone.
+Confirm that alert.

-As a test, you can use the sample code listed under the "Example" field to connect to Stanford's test servers: `jackloop128.stanford.edu_48000_128_h`.
+As a test, you can use the sample code listed under the "Example" field to do a quick connecttion to Stanford's test servers: `jackloop128.stanford.edu_48000_128_h`.
 After connecting, you should hear your microphone being monitored through your headphones and a periodic clapping sound.
 If so, you should technically be able to connect to any hosted JackTrip server.

+Hit disconnect to disconnect from the server.

 ### Server mode